 Believe it or not, our startup has a history:

-Some of you may wonder what the link between Unfold 3D and Rizom-lab is.
-It’s easy: Rémi Arquier created Unfold3D in 2003 and registered the trademark in 2004.
-At that time, Unfold3D was one of the first commercial UV mappers on the market, and one of the few capable of flattening geometry without stretch, pinch or distortion.
+Rémi Arquier created another UV unwrapping solution in 2003 and registered the trademark in 2004.
+At that time, this program was one of the first commercial UV mappers on the market, and one of the few capable of flattening complex geometry without stretch, pinch or distortion.
 It rapidly became a staple in the CG industry, used by indies as well as in major AAA game and film studio pipelines.
 You’ll even find Rémi’s code in Autodesk’s applications, as his unwrapping algorithm is currently what powers Maya®’s and SoftImage®’s onboard UV Mappers.

-Fast Forward to 2019: Rémi left Polygonal Design 2015, and he went solo in 2016 with his new company and software: Rizom-Lab's RizomUV.
+Fast Forward to 2019: Rémi went solo in 2016 with his new company and software: Rizom-Lab's RizomUV.
 The name comes from rhizome.
 A rhizome is an always growing, underground root system which never stops growing.
 And we don't intend to.